nosana-ci/docs.nosana.io/docs/programs/jobs.md

 ### Vault Account

-The `VaultAccount` is regular Solana Token Account.
+The `VaultAccount` is a regular Solana Token Account.

 ### Nodes Account